rahulkumarsingh73690/acss-site/app/docs/frequently-asked-questions.md

 ```

-## Why is my "descendant selector class" not working?
+## Why are "descendant classes" not relying on the namespace?
+Why are those styles using `!important`?

 The ancestor node you reference in your class (i.e. `open` in `open_D-b`) must be inside the scope of the node onto which the namespace is applied.
 For example this would not work: